-On January 25, 2013, in connection with the Reverse Acquisition (note 3), Valent was issued 1,150,000 shares of common stock of the Company in exchange for Valent reducing certain future royalties under the Assignment Agreement (note 7(c) in the accompanying unaudited financial statements).
-As a result of the share issuance the Company has recognized an expense of \$598,000 for the nine months ended September 30, 2013.
+On January 25, 2013, in connection with the Reverse Acquisition, Valent was issued 1,150,000 shares of common stock of the Company in exchange for Valent reducing certain future royalties under its Assignment Agreement with the Company.
+As a result of the share issuance the Company has recognized an expense of \$598,000.